acloonan/dc2-cluster-triaxiality/README.md

 Pretty much everything here is only applicable to GCR datasets at the moment, maybe even more specifically to cosmoDC2.

 The primary cosmoDC2 catalog is a dataset of galaxies.
-Clusters are identified using the [redMaPPer algorithm](https://github.com/erykoff/redmapper), the results of which can be found within GCRCatalogs.
+Clusters were identified using the [redMaPPer algorithm](https://github.com/erykoff/redmapper), the results of which can be found within GCRCatalogs.